bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 # <a name="SEETF"></a>Welcome to a new Challenge

 We went to a new Challenge from our friends the [Social Engineering Experts](https://ctftime.org/team/151372/).
-It was quite tuff bt what do you expect from experts <g-emoji class="g-emoji" alias="tada" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f389.png">🎉</g-emoji>.
+It was quite tough bt what do you expect from experts <g-emoji class="g-emoji" alias="tada" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f389.png">🎉</g-emoji>.
 So we tried our best and we were not that bad as before.
 So lets have a look into the easy challenges we managed to solve.

 # <a name="babyreeee"></a>babyreeee

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/babyreeee.png" alt="Babyre" width="50%" height="50%">

 So based on the description it seems to be a binary which just checks if we have the right flag.
-So we started to understand what this binary by loading it into[ghidra](https://ghidra-sre.org/), which gave us already some nice insights:
+So we started to understand what this binary does by loading it into[ghidra](https://ghidra-sre.org/), which gave us already some nice insights:
-Disclaimer: Never execute to something you don't know.
+Disclaimer: Never execute something you don't know.
 So maybe not the best habit to have.
 But what could possible go wrong

 >  uStack44 = 0x5e; //more values loaded into the stack above
 >  local_28 = 0x50;